 Conor sort of turned his little face up towards me and gave me the first real smile I had seen from him in months and it broke my heart because he knew.
 It was almost like he was saying “it’s okay mammy, we all know now”.
 Conor’s Doctor stayed along time talking to me and telling me things I needed to know, about what would happen next, I can’t remember much from that day but that very moment she told me.
-I had to tell my husband and both our families as well later that day, that was quiet possibly the hardest thing to do because I was still so shocked myself I didn’t know how to tell anyone else.

-I was so overwhelmed as I didn’t know anything about autism and was afraid I would be even less able to help my lovely Conor.
+I was so overwhelmed as I didn’t know anything about Autism and was afraid I would be even less able to help my lovely Conor.

 That day was a turning point.
 Conor has never ever been back to the hospital to stay since.
 He has had outpatient appointments but never to stay.
 We had to go through the proper full Assessment so that all his “paperwork” for Autism would be correct and carried out properly.

 Different Not Less